28 Days Later: The Aftermath: Stage 1: Development

 At an unspecified time before the initial outbreak, two scientists – the prudent Clive and the reckless Warren – are attempting to develop an inhibitor which can be used to control aggressive impulses in humans.
-Warren is able to secure a violent criminal as a human test subject after bribing a police captain.
+Warren is able to secure a violent criminal as a human test subject after bribing a police officer.
 When the subject proves uncontrollable, Warren and Clive are forced to kill him and hide his body.
 Despite his misgivings about Warren and his ethics, Clive is now irrevocably tied to the project.

 Deciding that the only feasible means of widely disseminating the inhibitor is through a contagion, Warren genetically modifies the Ebola virus to carry it.
-However, the virus mutates and reverses the inhibitor's effect – a highly contagious, rage-inducing virus called Rage virus has been born.
+However, the virus mutates and reverses the inhibitor's effect – 'Rage', a highly contagious virus that locks its victims within seconds into a permanent homicidal fury state, has been born.
 After a physical fight with Warren, Clive quits the project.
 Later, he makes a call from a public telephone to an eco-terrorist group called the Animal Freedom Front, then shoots himself in the head.

 Meanwhile, Warren talks to an unknown person on the telephone and informs him about the inhibitor's reverse effect.
 The man enlightens Warren that this could have "other applications" when the telephone suddenly cuts out.
 At this moment, Warren hears a strange noise coming from down the hall and seems distressed by it.
 He approaches a door noticing it was left open.
-Upon entering the door, Warren is abruptly ambushed by an ape that vomits in his face and infects him with Rage Virus.
+Upon entering the door, Warren is abruptly ambushed by an ape that vomits in his face and infects him with Rage.
 It is implied that the chimp is one of the animal test subjects freed by the eco-terrorists, as seen at the start of the film 28 Days Later.

 Stage 2: Outbreak

 On the day following the laboratory break-in, a family of five – parents Roger and Barb, and children Sid, Sophie, and Liam – is picnicking at a park in Cambridge.
 Liam, the youngest son, is attacked and infected by one of the freed chimps, which Roger kills.
 A team of paramedics rush to Liam's aid and instruct the family to follow their ambulance to London.
 Along the way, Liam's family witnesses scenes of carnage as the Rage virus precedes them.
 When Liam infects the paramedics and the three attack the ambulance driver, the family realizes that something is terribly wrong.

 Days later, the four survivors hide out in a barricaded dwelling in London, hearing through the radio that the Prime Minister has declared a state of emergency.
-The family follows Sid's suggestion of escaping via the Thames River.
-The Infected chase the family on their way to Westminster Bridge, causing Roger and Barbara to urge the remaining children to jump down to the motorboats floating below, promising to follow after.
+The family follows Sid's suggestion of escaping via the River Thames.
+The Infected chase the family on their way to Westminster Bridge.
+Roger and Barbara urge the remaining children to jump down to the motorboats floating below, and promise they will follow.
 Instead, they remain on the bridge for a last stand while allowing Sid and Sophie to escape upriver undetected.